weilbith/AUR/i3-lock-git/README.md

 The to use wallpaper image file path can be either provided via the environment variable `WALLPAPER_IMAGE_FILE` or as first parameter to the command.
 The chosen colors follow the Blue Planet palette.
+Additionally, if `dunst` is used as notification handler, the notifications get paused while the screen is locked.
+Notifications that get send during this period will be shown when the screen become unlocked again.

 ## Installation